alecmestroni/npm-run-all-next/docs/run-s.md

     <tasks> : A list of npm-scripts' names and Glob-like patterns.

 Options:
-    -c, --continue-on-error  - Set the flag to continue executing subsequent tasks even if a task threw an error. 'run-s' itself will exit with non-zero code if one or more tasks threw error(s).
+    -c, --continue-on-error     Set the flag to continue executing subsequent tasks even if a task threw an error. `run-s` itself will exit with non-zero code if one or more tasks threw error(s).
-    --npm-path <string>  - - - Set the path to npm.
+    --npm-path <string>         Set the path to npm.
 Default is the value of environment variable npm_execpath.
-                               If the variable is not defined, then it's "npm."
-                               In this case, the "npm" command must be found in environment variable PATH.
-    -l, --print-label  - - - - Set the flag to print the task name as a prefix on each line of output.
+    -l, --print-label           Set the flag to print the task name as a prefix on each line of output.
 Tools in tasks may stop coloring their output if this option was given.
-    -n, --print-name   - - - - Set the flag to print the task name before running each task.
+    -n, --print-name            Set the flag to print the task name before running each task.
+    --retries <count>  Retry each failed task up to `<count>` times.
+    -t, --print-summary-table   Display a summary table of all tasks at completion.
-    -s, --silent   - - - - - - Set 'silent' to the log level of npm.
+    -s, --silent                Set 'silent' to the log level of npm.

     Shorthand aliases can be combined.
-    For example, '-clns' equals to '-c -l -n -s'.
+    For example, '-crs' equals to '-c -r -s'.

 Examples:
     $ run-s 'build:*'*